05 Dec Kettlebell Minimalism Workouts

 - Kettlebell front squat (double bells is preferred, but single is acceptable)

-- 3 reps, 10 sets (if you do single, do 3 each side as a racked squat)
+- 3 reps, 10 sets (if you use a single kettlebell, do 3 each side as a racked squat)

 - 1 hand kettlebell swing